galenseilis/old_blog/_posts/2023-03-04-actually-modelling-the-data.md

 Unfortunately, Galen today disagrees with Galen from over a year ago.
 Reading and contemplation will do that.
 Later in this post I will try to recover some likely points of agreement, but let us understand the disagreement about models first.

-Without getting *too deep* into quagmires of epistemology and ontology, or too technical for that matter, there is a basic philosophical problem: *representation* is too ubiquitous for our purposes here.
+Without getting *too deep* into quagmires of epistemology and ontology, there is a basic philosophical problem: *representation* is too ubiquitous for our purposes here.
 If you're using any kind of language or symbols to represent things at all, and using this representation notion of a model, then you are modelling things.
 Taken to even a cursory logical rigor we find that anything that references the data can be thought of as *modelling the data*.

 There is a metaphor I find helpful around this: the [map-territory relation](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation).
 I was going to explain it here, but I think these blog posts adequately cover the idea: